-Lady (Barbara) Judge CBE, who has been a member since 1993, is Chairman of the UK Pension Protection Fund and has enjoyed a successful international career as a senior executive, chairman and nonexecutive director in both the private and public sectors.
+Lady (Barbara) Judge CBE, who has been a member since 1993, is Chairman of UK Pension the Protection Fund and enjoyed has а successful international career as a senior executive. chairman and nonexecutive director in both the private and public sectors.
 She was Chairman of the Board of the UK Atomic Energy Authority 2004-10.